DeveloperZo/InfinityQube/Assets/Docs/Project Doc/1_ExecutiveSummary.md

 Provides a concise, strategic overview of Infinity Cube, defining the game's concept, unique value proposition, target audience, and current technical implementation status.

 ## 1.1 Project Overview
-Infinity Cube is a grid-based tactical puzzle game where players master the cosmic rhythm of advancing cube formations while wielding chaotic cosmic forces to transform mathematical certainty into strategic opportunity.
-Drawing inspiration from classic puzzle games like Intelligent Qube while incorporating a unique "cosmic jazz" aesthetic, Infinity Cube combines rhythmic precision, resource management, and the transformative power of cosmic liquids in a minimalist 3D environment where order and chaos dance together.
+Infinity Cube is a grid-based tactical puzzle game where players intercept advancing cube waves using a symmetrical marker system.
+Inspired by Intelligent Qube with a cosmic lo-fi aesthetic, the game combines precision timing, resource management, and pattern mirroring in a minimalist 3D environment.

 ### The Core Experience
-Players learn to read and conduct the universal rhythm of cube movement - a cosmic metronome of perfect geometric forms.
-But through the face painting system, they also wield ephemeral cosmic liquids that disrupt this certainty: dark matter that corrupts, stellar plasma that enhances.
-The game becomes a dance between mastering predictable rhythms and embracing beautiful chaos.
+Players place markers that transform into backward-moving cubes, creating symmetrical collisions with incoming waves.
+The infinity symbol (∞) becomes gameplay - two halves of a pattern meeting at calculated points.

 ## 1.2 Platform & Development Stage
 - **Platform:** PC (Windows) via Steam